pochengstar0203/prediction-of-japanese-yahoo-search-for-place/README.md

 Analyze and predict the location traffic of Japanese people on Yahoo through visual analysis and hand-engraved neural network.

 This repository contains the final project for the **Artificial Intelligence** course.
-It includes a written report and two Jupyter notebooks that demonstrate location prediction modeling.
+It includes two Jupyter notebooks that demonstrate location prediction modeling.

 ## 📁 Project Structure